Anh Vu

 Anh Vu (born 15 March 1986) is a Norwegian singer and actress.
 She took part in the 2004 Norwegian version of Pop Idol.
-Since then she has also had a role in the 2005 teen film Tommys Inferno.
+Since then she has also had a role in the 2005 teen film Tommys Inferno and in 2024 in teen show Rykter, as Felix' mom.

-She was born and grew up in Stavanger and Sandnes to Vietnamese parents She is a Roman Catholic.
+She was born and grew up in Stavanger and Sandnes to Vietnamese parents.
+She is a Roman Catholic.